Roger Hollis: Posthumous

 On 21 April 2015, the Institute of World Politics held a panel debating whether or not Hollis was a mole.
 They published a report and chronology.
-One panel member, later wrote that "our panel solved nothing" perhaps because "facts have gradually blurred with supposition and theory".
+One panel member, later wrote that "our panel solved nothing" perhaps because "facts have gradually blurred with supposition and theory."

-A former KGB head of station in London, Oleg Gordievsky defected to Britain in 1985 had said that Hollis was innocent and said of Wright's book, "there was a lot of fantasy in it and malicious speculation".
+Oleg Gordievsky, a former KGB head of station in London who defected to Britain in 1985, had said that Hollis was innocent and said of Wright's book, "there was a lot of fantasy in it and malicious speculation".

-The official MI5 website denies that Hollis was a Soviet agent, adding:"Hollis' non-involvement with the Soviets was confirmed in the 1980s by a senior KGB defector, Oleg Gordievsky.
+The official MI5 website denies that Hollis was a Soviet agent, adding: "Hollis' non-involvement with the Soviets was confirmed in the 1980s by a senior KGB defector, Oleg Gordievsky.
 He has described how the Soviets themselves were baffled by the allegations against Hollis."

 Family

 Hollis married Evelyn Swayne on 17 July 1937 at Wells Cathedral, with his father performing the ceremony.
 She was the daughter of a solicitor from Burnham-on-Sea in Somerset.
-The couple had one son, Adrian Swayne Hollis.
+The couple had one son, Adrian Hollis.

 Hollis's son, Adrian (1940–2013), was a classical scholar and Grandmaster of correspondence chess, and was British Correspondence Chess Champion in 1966, 1967 and 1971.
 Philosopher Martin Hollis (1938–1998) was his nephew.
-His elder brother, Christopher Hollis (1902–1977), was a Conservative MP for Devizes from 1945–55.
+His elder brother, Christopher Hollis (1902–1977), was a Conservative MP for Devizes from 1945 to 1955.
 His nephew, Rt Rev Crispian Hollis, a Catholic convert, was the Roman Catholic Bishop of Portsmouth.

+Honours

+Hollis was appointed Officer of the Order of the British Empire (OBE) in the 1946 Birthday Honours, Companion of the Order of the Bath (CB) in the 1956 New Year Honours, knighted as a Knight Bachelor in the 1960 New Year Honours, and promoted to Knight Commander of the Order of the British Empire (KBE) in the 1966 New Year Honours.